Mdvanii: Press reception

+Reception in the contemporary art world and the doll collectors world

 As Mdvanii was received into a variety of milieux, the doll collecting world and the contemporary art world had overlapping reactions.
 The Mdvanii doll created some confusion as doll collectors thought that BillyBoy*, being so well known and media-ized for his involvement with Barbie doll by Mattel was making a higher end type of doll for doll collectors.
 She was seen as an appealing fashion doll, but due to the high cost (from US$500 up to US$10,000) led to frustration amongst fashion doll, notably Barbie doll collectors.
 There was also some doubt in among European art critics, and the concept of an apparent fashion doll was controversial as a work of contemporary art and was not easily accepted even to those to whom she appealed and those who actually purchased it.
 Though she was thought of and referred to as une oeuvre d'art, it was debated regularly.
 She was however immediately acquired by major museums as early as 1990 and slowly over the first ten years exhibitions in art museums and sales in public art auctions in prestigious auction houses like Hotel Drouot in Paris were forthcoming.